modelscope/DiffSynth-Studio/examples/hunyuan_dit/README.md

 The original resolution of Hunyuan DiT is 1024x1024.
 If you want to use larger resolutions, please use highres-fix.

+Hunyuan DiT is also supported in our UI.

 ```python
 from diffsynth import ModelManager, HunyuanDiTImagePipeline
 import torch